rangat/whAnalysis/README.md

 whAnalysis is a project for analyzing sentences to tag for clauseType and questType Works with data of any type in our perscribed json dataformat

-## Built With

-This project is designed and developed entirely in python with the use of
-* [NLTK](https://www.nltk.org/) - The Natural Language Toolkit

 ## Usage

 To use our tagger we recomend you install simply using git clone